mstingl/md2weasypdf/README.md

 # md2weasypdf

-Print PDFs from Markdown Files using Weasyprint
+Print PDFs from Markdown Files and a HTML template/layout using Weasyprint.

 ## Installation